okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/create-manage-okta-aerial/main/index.md

 ### Summary of steps

-Follow these steps to create and configure new orgs in your Aerial account.
-This guide also describes how to manage an org's status, and enables or disable products in an org.
+Follow these steps to create and configure new orgs in your Aerial account:

 1. [Authenticate with Okta Aerial](#authenticate-with-okta-aerial): Configure an API client in the Aerial admin org to call the Okta Aerial API.
 1. [Create and configure a child org](#create-a-child-org): Create a new child org based on the parent org using the Org creator API.